tomkaar/recipes-application/README.md

 # Recipe Application

 A application that allows a users to sign up and share their recipes.
-Written in **React**, **Redux** and connected to **Firebase**.
+Written in **React** and **Redux** and connected to **Firebase**.

-`redux` används för att slippa passa data lika myket data mellan olika komponenter.
-För att kunna komma åt ex. användardata utan att behöva passa ner den mellan komponenter som egentligen inte behöver den.
-Gör det lättare att återanvända komponenter om de inte är lika beroende av varrandra.
+`redux` används för att slippa passa data lika myket data mellan komponenter.
+Gör det lättare att återanvända komponenter om de inte är lika beroende av varandra.

 `SASS Loader` was added to allow the use of the SASS.

 `Redux Thunk` was added so I can use dispatch function inside the Redux action Reducer.
 Normally redux don't allow a function or promise to be used inside a action since the function has to be pure.
 This middleware allows me to use functions and other methods so I can connect to firebase and update the users state when the connection is done.

-## Folder Structure

-**actions** - Functions used to update firebase and redux state **components** - All the components in the Application **firebase** - Setup Firebase
-**reducers** - All the reducers for Redux, functions update the state on our users application **routers** - React Router Paths
-**selectors** - Functionality that are used
-**store** - Configurate and Setup Store to be used in Application **styles** - All CSS writen in SCSS